-2. Theoretical literature (theoretical principles)
+2. Theoretical literature

 To grasp the concept of credibility, one must first understand the concept of truth, which underpins the accounting profession's reputation.
 Truth in accounting is emphasized in ethical codes, accounting regulations, authoritative texts, and the auditor's issuance of a "true and fair opinion."
-In his classic critique, McNeil (1970) highlighted the crucial role of truth in accounting.
+His classic critique highlighted the crucial role of truth in accounting.
 Accounting serves as the language of commerce, with accounting professionals acting as translators relied upon by many for accurate information.
 If these translators fail to convey the truth or present information mixed with partial truths, users may be misled in their decision-making, potentially resulting in significant losses (Nørreklit et al., 2007).
-The absence of truth or doubt surrounding its presence can profoundly impact the accounting.
+The absence of truth or doubt surrounding its presence can profoundly impact the accounting profession, its practice, and its regulation.
+Truth is a practical and urgent concern in accounting.
 The primary purpose of financial statements (or financial reports in general) is to deliver financial information based on reliable evidence helpful to existing and potential stakeholders for various purposes, such as management, decision-making, and investment.
 Thus, truthfulness is essential to financial reports (FASB).
 Validity is a crucial characteristic of useful accounting information.
-Information is considered valid when: (1) it is verifiable, (2) it accurately reflects the outcomes of financial and non-financial activities and the financial and non-financial status of a company, (3) its monetary value is significant enough to impact user decisions, and (4) it is objective.
+Information is considered valid when: (1) it is verifiable, (2) it accurately reflects the outcomes of financial and non-financial activities and the financial and nonfinancial status of a company, (3) its monetary value is significant enough to impact user decisions, and (4) it is objective.